developer-zebra/developer-zebra-site/src/ehs/2-8/guide/settings/index.md

 ------

 ### Icon
 Permits a custom graphic to be specified in place of the system or default icon for an application or link when displayed on the User-Mode screen. **Supports .bmp, .jpg, and .png image formats**.
 Image must be stored locally on the device and specified in the `enterprisehomescreen.xml` file using the full path.
-Default icon will be used if tag is left blank or specified icon is missing or invalid.
+Default icon is used if tag is left blank or specified image file is missing or invalid.
 When used with apps specified using the wildcard attribute, all apps will display the same icon. **Compatible with EHS Secure Mode**.

 #### Examples